 organizing regional meetings between ITU members on the use of spectrum for broadcasting services and other services.

+Numbering resources management for emerging technologies particularly the Internet of Things and M2M communications:

+Providing assistance on numbering allocation issues to meet the demand of implementing the Internet of Things and M2M communications.

+Providing assistance to ITU members on planning the national numbering resource taking into account the development IoT and M2M technologies.

 Spectrum management

 Wireless technology has great potential to improve our quality of life.
 BDT works to strengthen national regulatory bodies in frequency planning and assignment, management and monitoring.